When to go

 Visitors should have a yellow fever certificate and take precautions against malaria.
 Always consult your doctor at least six weeks before travel and refer to this useful NHS website for details of recommended vaccinations for your destination.
 Always drink bottled water which is widely available from bars, hotels and guest houses.

 Free from mass-market hotels and minibus tourism, Sierra Leone remains an unspoilt corner of Africa.
-Those seeking 5-star hotels should look elsewhere, but if you would rather swap tales with your local guides over a barbeque, this is the place to visit.
-Rainbow Tours is proud to be the first major UK tour operator to offer holidays to this beautiful and inspirational destination.
+Those seeking 5-star hotels should definitely look elsewhere, but if you would rather swap tales with your local guides over a barbeque during a light adventure, this is the place to visit.
+Rainbow Tours is proud to be the first major UK tour operator to have started offering holidays to this beautiful and inspirational destination.
 We'd love to tell you all about travels in Sierra Leone, so do get in touch if you'd like to find out more.